sveltejs/kit/documentation/docs/13-page-options.md

 #### Troubleshooting

-If you encounter an error like 'Route ... is marked as prerenderable, but was not prerendered' it's because the route in question (or a parent layout, if it's a page) has `export const prerender = true` but the page wasn't actually prerendered.
+If you encounter an error like 'The following routes were marked as prerenderable, but were not prerendered' it's because the route in question (or a parent layout, if it's a page) has `export const prerender = true` but the page wasn't actually prerendered.

 Since these routes cannot be dynamically server-rendered, this will cause errors when people try to access the route in question.
 There are two ways to fix it: